Boston and Maine 3713: Design, namings, and revenue service

 No. 3713 was the fourth member of five "P-4a" class heavy 4-6-2 Pacifics (Nos.
 3710-3714) ordered by the Boston and Maine (B&M) in December 1934 at the Lima Locomotive Works (LLW) in Lima, Ohio, at a cost of $100,000.
 These locomotives were originally built with smoke deflectors, a single air compressor mounted on their pilot deck, and a metal sky-lining shroud covering up the top of their boiler thus giving them a semi-streamlined appearance.
 In 1936, the B&M ordered the final batch of five Pacifics (Nos.
 3715-3719) which were delivered in March 1937 as the last Pacifics to be built by Lima.
 Slightly classified as P-4b, they were delivered with smoke deflectors but without the sky-lining shroud.

 Designed with 80 in driving wheels, a larger firebox, and a massive boiler, the P-4 Heavy Pacifics would easily cruise at a speed of 70 miles per hour, carrying enough coal to pull a 14-car train for about 250 miles, and enough water to last about 125 miles.
 During World War II, all of the P-4s had their sky-lining shrouds and smoke deflectors removed for easier maintenance.
 Around 1944 or 1945, a second air compressor was added on all of the locomotives' pilot deck.
 They were assigned to haul B&M's high priority passenger trains such as the Minute Man, Alouette, Red Wing, and Flying Yankee all over the New England states.

-The B&M sponsored the New England students a contest to give all five P-4a and five other P-4b names.
+The B&M sponsored the New England school students a contest to give all five P-4a and five other P-4b names.
 On December 11, 1937, No. 3713 was officially named The Constitution by J. Schumann Moore, a 14-year-old student from Eastern High School in Lynn, Massachusetts.
 Between 1940 and 1941, other winning names were selected to P-4a Pacifics No. 3710 as Peter Cooper, No. 3711 as Allagash, No. 3712 as East Wind, and No. 3714 as Greylock.
 While the P-4b Pacifics Nos.
 3715 to 3719 were also named Kwasind, Rogers’ Rangers, Old North Bridge, Ye Salem Witch, and Camel’s Hump, respectively.
 Each locomotive all has a plaque representing the students' name and their respective educated school.